jrfnl/clearPHP/rules/no-useless-return.md

 <!-- Good Practices -->
 # No Useless Return

-Some of PHP magic methods makes no usage of the returned value.
-Such methods may simply finish without return, or use the empty `return` instruction.
+Some of PHP magic methods make no use of the returned value.
+Such methods may simply finish without return, or use an empty `return` instruction.

 ```php
 <?php